danielGithinji/procurement_sys/README.md

 ##PROCUREMENT SYS
 ### Version
 0.01

->Not sure whether there'll be another version though
+>Not sure whether there'll be another version though.

 ######Demo of the project is found at: http://procurementsys-gmanguru.rhcloud.com/
 - For the user pages Username and Password is "demo"